Building strong: How resilient design can be used to creatively combat disaster

 Implementing adaptable solutions

 Long-term, slow-onset events like sea-level rise due to climate change can threaten buildings and cities.
 Perhaps nothing exemplifies the resistance to this potential threat more than the San Francisco Giants’ Mission Rock mixed-use project on the city’s waterfront.
-Kristen Hall, an urban designer and planner with Perkins+Will’s San Francisco office, said that the project is designed for a 66-foot sea-level rise, compared to 55 feet when it went into planning eight years ago.
+Kristen Hall, an urban designer and planner with Perkins+Will’s San Francisco office, said that the project is designed for a 66-inch sea-level rise, compared to 55 inches when it went into planning eight years ago.

 The trick, she said, is to make the development something that is beautiful and useful before and after the anticipated change in sea level.
 However, the evolution in function needs to occur in a way that doesn't deter people from coming to the waterfront and enjoying what it has to offer.
 For example, at Mission Rock, elevated loading docks have been incorporated in the development’s design for future use as pedestrian walkways as water levels rise.